USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 10. (9Feb2021) Created text file listing all filenames in `prokka_gbk` directory and downloaded text file `Ecoligbk.txt`.

-11. (10Feb2021) Removed unnecessary filenames from list and opened in R. In R, made organism list with 1st column containing unique organism name (use the gbk file name) and second column as path to location of gbk file.
+11. (10Feb2021) Opened `Ecoligbk.txt` in R, duplicated 1st column to make second column.
+Goal is to have 1st column containing unique organism name (use the gbk file name) and second column as path to location of gbk file.
 Save as txt file.
 See this [page](https://github.com/labgem/PPanGGOLiN/blob/master/testingDataset/organisms.gbff.list) for details.
 R code used:
 ```
 library(tidyverse)
 tsv <- read_tsv('Ecoligbk.txt', col_names = FALSE)
-tsv$X3 <- paste(tsv$X2, tsv$X1, sep= "/")
-head(tsv$X3)
-tsv2 <- tsv[c("X1", "X3")]
-head(tsv$X3)
+tsv$X2 <- tsv$X1 #duplicated X1 column and name as X2
-write_tsv(tsv2, "Ecoligbkpath.txt")
+write_tsv(tsv, "Ecoligbkpath.txt")
 ```
+In Excel, deleted the path name `/lustre/project/fsepru/kmou/FS19C/polished_genomes_100X/prokka_gbk/` in first column, and deleted `/lustre/` in second column.
+Saved tsv.
+Uploaded to Ceres.
+Ran `ppanggolin.slurm` and found out it was looking for `prokka_env` in home, which didn't exist.
+I accidentally deleted `.conda` from project directory so I had to reinstall prokka, PPanGGOLiN in `prokka_env` in project directory following the correct guidelines on SciNet: https://scinet.usda.gov/guide/conda/#user-installed-software-on-ceres-with-conda

-11. (10Feb2021) Ran ppanggolin.slurm on Ceres as a slurm job.
+12. (11Feb2021) Ran ppanggolin.slurm on Ceres as a slurm job.
 ```
 #!/bin/bash
 #SBATCH --job-name=ppanggolin                             # name of the job submitted